Skip navigation

 13.35–15.00 | Communal Meal*

-15.00–17.30 | Panel Talk – Storytelling as community praxis
+15.00–17.30 | Panel Talk: Narratives of the land – storytelling as community praxis*

-18.30–19.30 | Lecture-Performance – The empty seat at the table, reflections on the work of Palestine Hosting Society
+18.30–19.30 | Lecture-Performance: The empty seat at the table, reflections on the work of Palestine Hosting Society*

-This lecture-performance weaves together storytelling, archival research, and acts of radical hospitality.
+This (remote) lecture-performance weaves together storytelling, archival research, and acts of radical hospitality.
 Emerging from Mirna Bamieh’s long-term projects Palestine Hosting Society and Sour Things, it reflects on food as a site of disappearance and endurance.
 Bamieh invites audiences to consider how cooking, preserving and remembering can open a space for mourning, resilience and the imagination of a different future.

 Sunday 16 November 10.30–16.30